What is an Electrical Resistor?

 Metal Film Resistor and Carbon Film Resistor

-The variable resistor means its resistance value can be adjusted (similar to a potentiometer).
-There are a rotating shaft and a wiping contact.
 Basically, there is a resistive semicircular bar or coil and by wiping the contact we change the effective length of the resistive element and hence the resistance gets changed.
-One example of such resistors is rheostat.
+One example of such resistors is a rheostat.

 The variable resistor or rheostat can also be a linear sliding type where the sliding contact moves on the resistive element linearly for adjustment of the effective resistance of the resistor.